mdohr07/mywebsite/src/content/log.md

-**04.07.2025 19:16** The last two days were pretty exhusting to me.
+**04.07.2025 19:16** The last two days were pretty exhausting to me.
 Glad about the weekend!

 **03.07.2025 19:26** The Refinement was such an energy sucker =.=)zzz